CodeIntelligenceTesting/jazzer.js/docs/jest-integration.md

 });
 ```

-However, the provided `Buffer` is not the nicest abstraction to work with.
-For
-that reason, Jazzer.js provides the wrapper class `FuzzedDataProvider`.
-An
+If the function you want to test expects parameters of types other than
+`Buffer`, you have to take care of constructing the corresponding arguments from
+the provided buffer.
+To facilitate this step, Jazzer.js provides a utility class
+`FuzzedDataProvider` that you can use to consume data of certain types from the
-example on how to use everything in combination is shown below.
+fuzzer input.
+An example on how to use everything in combination is shown below.

 ```js
 const target = require("./target");